eXodiquas/gaia/README.md

 - [ ] Console output to see progress
 - [ ] Log files to look at progress
 - [ ] Creating a graph to easy see the development of the population

+Improvements for the future

+- [ ] Implement fitness functions in a neater way(tm)